arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Electrical connections of the application](assets/electrical_connections.svg)

 The two Opta™ devices will communicate with each other using the Modbus RTU protocol.
-The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of each Opta™; the pump and the solenoid/ball valve are controlled using the built-in relay outputs of both Opta™.
+The level sensors (vertical and horizontal float switches) are monitored via the digital input pins of each Opta™; the pump and the solenoid/ball valve are controlled using the built-in relay outputs of both the Opta™ PLCs.

 ## Tank Level Monitoring Model Overview